0z-cloud/vx/README.md

     - [x] Consul.
-Multi-DC & Multi-Zone Cloud Consul Cluster, with separated/mixed Service Discovery each Zone, Service, Network, where ACL are infinitly run with checks to reborn itself cloud warmup bootstrap, by platform levels chaining bootstraping.
+Multi-DC & Multi-Zone Cloud Consul Cluster, with separated/mixed Service Discovery each Zone, Service, Network, where ACL is infinitly run with checks to reborn itself cloud warmup bootstrap, by platform levels chaining bootstrapping.
 Mesh accounting, validation and relocation.
            Nginx service discovery full cover by use as upstreams service discovery endpoints, which extends with prefix `*.cloud.` each frontend service mesh endpoint.
     - [.]
 EtcD